ubiquibit-inc/sensor-failure/README.md

 # sensor-failure

-Uses Spark's Arbitrary Stateful Streaming to generate machine-learning sets from NOAA's buoy network.
+Anomaly detection in large sensor networks using Spark Arbitrary Stateful Streaming.

-Generates a trailing sequence of readings for each sensor interrupt.
+This implementation saves off a small trailing data set for each sensor interrupt.

 #### Background